Sanidhya-Vats/Terraform/README.md

 ## Acknowledgments

-Thank you for checking out this repository!
+Thank you for checking out this branch!
 Feel free to connect if you have any questions or feedback.
 ```

+You can copy and paste this into your `README.md` file for the Storage Account Normal branch.
+Let me know if you need any adjustments!